 The Central Bank of Iceland shall carry out economic research relating to its tasks in the fields of monetary policy, financial stability, and the financial system.
 The Bank is also authorised to promote research by others in these areas.

-The Central Bank shall promote increased education on monetary policy and the role of the Central Bank in ensuring financial stability and a sound financial system.
+The Central Bank shall promote increased education about monetary policy and the Bank's role in ensuring financial stability and a sound financial system.

 External evaluation